reshmabidikar/slate/source/index.html.md

 ## Audit and History

 Every api in Kill Bill that creates, or modifies state will create an audit log record to track *who* made the change.
-In addition, we also allow to specify *why* this change was made.
-Such information is passed for every `POST`, `PUT`, `DELETE` request and relies on special HTTP headers:
+In addition, we also allow the record to specify *why* this change was made.
+This information is passed for every `POST`, `PUT`, and `DELETE` request and relies on special HTTP headers:

 * **`X-Killbill-CreatedBy`** : Mandatory header to track who made the change.
 * **`X-Killbill-Reason`** : Optional header to track the reason; typically one would use a special reason code -- e.g *COURTESY_REFUND*.